Static Sliding Windows

-As a result, one problem is that incorrect downstream processing could lead to messages in the sliding window not being ACK-ed.
-All 100 spaces in the window might be filled up - new messages can’t be added, and old messages never leave.
-These kinds of problems are hard to diagnose, because the process will be churning in an infinite loop, and no error logs might give any indication that the sliding window can’t progress.
+As a result, one problem is that incorrect downstream processing could lead to messages in the sliding window never being ACK-ed (acknowledged – the receiver confirming it successfully processed a message).
+All 100 spaces in the window might be filled up: new messages cannot be added, and old messages never leave.
+These kinds of problems are hard to diagnose, because the process will be churning in an infinite loop, and no error logs might give any indication that the sliding window cannot progress.
+I first encountered this when a message queue consumer silently stopped making progress – all metrics looked normal, but nothing was moving.
+Silent failures like this are among the scariest category of production bugs – the system looks alive but is doing nothing useful, and you may not notice until a user complains or a dashboard goes flat.

 Attaching a Timeout to every message #

 Each time a message is sent into the window, we start a timer process.
 If the message exits the window before that, we can cancel the timer.
-Realising this in Golang would be starting a goroutine for each message’s timer, and then cancelling an associated context when the message exits.
+Realising this in Golang would be starting a goroutine (Go’s lightweight thread, much cheaper than an OS thread but not free) for each message’s timer, and then cancelling an associated context when the message exits.
 However, a large window would translate to a large number of active goroutines.

 A single Timeout for the whole window #